Limit Order Books: Challenges of Studying LOBs

-Even in LOBs with no hidden liquidity, market participants are not always able to view the entire LOB in real time.
-In many exchanges, only limit orders that lie within a certain range of relative prices are displayed.
-On some electronic trading platforms, updates to $L(t)$ are only transmitted by the exchange with a given frequency, meaning that all activity that has taken place since the most recent refresh signal is invisible to market participants.
-As discussed in Section \ref{differentperspectives}, market participants' actions have been found to vary with the amount of the LOB that they are able to view in real time \cite{Boehmer:2005, Bortoli:2006}.
+Even in LOBs with no hidden liquidity, traders are not always able to view the set of all active orders in real time.
+Many exchanges display only active orders that lie within a certain range of relative prices.
+Furthermore, some electronic trading platforms only transmit updates to $\mathcal{L}(t)$ at a specific frequency, so all activity that has taken place since the most recent refresh signal is invisible to traders.